catjsteam/catjsteam.github.io/docs/core/plugins/annotation_plugins.md

                 @@embed true
             ]@

+* **standalone** is a boolean flag that notifies the tests execution engine to skip the related scrap.
+It means that this scrap will not be part of the scenario configuration but will be executed as part of the natural application flow.
+A good example is a listener of a click that will be triggered by the click action. the scraps within the listener should be standalone.

+            @[scrap
+                @@standalone true
+            ]@

 #### Third-party

 The common layer will do for create robust tests for your application.
 However we added third-party plugins for sugar syntax and making everybody life easier.